In this guide, I want to show you how to master your English reading comprehension.

 You can try to summarise what you have read.

-You can tell a friend of your teacher about what is happening in the book you are reading.
+You can tell a friend or your teacher about what is happening in the book you are reading.

-As you explain each action, each thought of the main character, it will help to forge what is happening in your own mind.
+As you explain each action, each thought of the main character, it will help you remember what is happening in your own mind.

 Another way is to write a summary in your notebook and show it to your teacher.

-If your teacher understands what is happening then you know you have written the summary clearly.
-You also have a very clear understanding of the writing too.
+If your teacher understands what is happening, then you know you have written the summary clearly.
+You have a very clear understanding of the writing too.